 These functions are compared to the more often used non-scalable functions, that are mentioned to be 'Gauss', 'normal', or 'bell-curve', which are all synonyms and very well studied and documented (See Ref.
-[3] for a historical overview).
+[8] for a historical overview).
 The bell curve is given by with σ and μ parameters.
-Generally, they are form the family of exponential functions like $f(x) = a^{-x^b}$ (with the bell curve having a = e, and b = 2).
+Generally, they are from the family of exponential functions like $f(x) = a^{-x^b}$ (with the bell curve having a = e, and b = 2).
 The most important aspect, in view of empirical analysis and forecasting is that they have 'short tails', meaning that 'outliers' - values far away from the median μ - have a very tiny probability of occurrence.
 That makes them docile and the favorite tool of analysts/forecasters.
-Contrasting them are the 'long tail' functions, where the outliers also have a small frequency of occurring, but not small enough to keep you on safe grounds.
+Contrasting them are the 'long tail' functions, where the outliers also have a small frequency of occurring, but not small enough to keep us on safe grounds.
 For these distributions every now and then an outlier will occur that will mess up everything, like the collapse of the financial system.
-This according to Taleb, who summarizes his strong criticism on (financial) forecaster's use of bell curves by the phrase "fooled by the reductionist need for simple functions".
-Fendler and Muzaffar make a similar statement in their aforementioned historical overview, "Our purpose is to criticize [...] the belief that a normal-curve distribution is a representation of real things in nature" [3].
-A viewpoint that is shared by many people, for instance Dudley-Marning [4], Goertzel and Fashing[5].
-The latter cite Bradley's informative phrase "... the experimenters fancy that [the bell curve] is a theorem in mathematics and the mathematicians that it is an experimental fact".
-Basically, most forecasting is done using docile functions like the Gauss curve and its derivatives that are based on the assumption that the system under study is a (multiple)-randomevents process, i.e., has probability character, like flipping coins or throwing dice.
-Assumptions of Gauss (normally-distributed) and Markov (history-independent)[6] processes are used everywhere (Ex. risk evaluation[7], chaotic algorithms[8], (physical or data) traffic[9, 10], Etc.).
+This according to Taleb, who summarizes his strong criticism on (financial) forecasters' use of bell curves by the phrase "fooled by the reductionist need for simple functions".
+Fendler and Muzaffar make a similar statement in their aforementioned historical overview, "Our purpose is to criticize [...] the belief that a normalcurve distribution is a representation of real things in nature" [8].
+A viewpoint that is shared by many people, for instance Dudley-Marning[9], Goertzel and Fashing[10].
+The latter cite Bradley's informative phrase".. the experimenters fancy that [the bell curve] is a theorem in mathematics and the mathematicians that it is an experimental fact".
+Basically, most forecasting is done using docile functions like the Gauss curve and its derivatives that are based on the assumption that the system under study is a (multiple)-random-events process, i.e., has probability character, like flipping coins or throwing dice.
+Assumptions of Gauss (normally-distributed) and Markov (historyindependent)[11] processes are used everywhere (Ex. risk evaluation[12], chaotic algorithms[13], (physical or data) traffic[14, 15], Etc.).
 (Indeed, often Monte-Carlo simulations are made of the system).
 This not because of having theoretically proven that it is correct, but because it is a simple and very powerful analytical tool.
-Even if not always 100% correct, it is better than using unusable tools.
+Even if not always 100% correct, it is better than applying unusable tools.
 Most literature in forecasting journals is based on this.
 (For sheer abundance, no references supplied here).
-(Empirical) forecasting is often based on past events that are assumed to be the results of random, probabilistic processes.
+(Empirical) forecasting is based on past events that are assumed to be the results of random, probabilistic processes.

-$$f(x) = \frac{1}{\sigma\sqrt{2\pi}} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right),\tag{1}$$ functions that will not mess up our analysis?
-Why do scalable functions mess up our analysis?
-In this short communication we address this issue.
+$$f(x) = \frac{1}{\sigma\sqrt{2\pi}} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right),\tag{1}$$

-While not going into that controversial discussion here, an important question arises: What are scalable functions exactly?
+While not going into that controversial discussion of applicability here, an important question arises: What are scalable functions exactly?
 It would be nice to know what are the limitations to the class of scalable functions.
 Are there scalable functions that do not have a long tail, or vice versa?
-Scalable
+Scalable functions that will not mess up our analysis?
+Why do scalable functions mess up our analysis?
+In this short communication we address this issue.